In this article, I explain whether Singapore is worth visiting and share some interesting facts about this truly impressive metropolis.

 Things to know before visiting Singapore

-By the mid-twentieth century, most of the population was very poor and the city was far from developed.
-Then a series of reforms allowed Singapore to be gradually transformed into the city it is today.
+By the mid-twentieth century, most of the population was very poor, and the city was far from developed.
+Then, a series of reforms allowed Singapore to be gradually transformed into its current city.

 Have you ever visited this city?
 What do you think?
 Let me know with a comment.
-Here you will find the other pictures I took in Singapore.
-Here you will find some recommendations if you want to visit nearby Kuala Lumpur.
+Here, you will find the other pictures I took in Singapore.
+Here, you will find some recommendations for visiting nearby Kuala Lumpur.